 How we can help you

 The BWPA is a membership organisation that exists to support women who fly or who are learning to fly and to encourage participation in aviation by women who currently don’t.
 Today there are many more women in aviation.
 Members are of all ages, experience and backgrounds but share a common enthusiasm for flying.

 The British Women Pilots' Association is a non-profit making association run by volunteers who are enthusiastic and committed to the BWPA.
 The BWPA exists to promote aviation, particularly to women.
 There are over three hundred members of the BWPA involved in all areas of aviation.

-BWPA Jean Lennox Pendant presented to Yvonne Sintes at Royal Aero Club Posted Jul 06, 2014 By admin_bwpa_master
+BWPA Jean Lennox Pendant presented to Yvonne Sintes at Royal Aero Club on 13th May 2014 Posted Jul 06, 2014 By admin_bwpa_master

 The pictures show Yvonne Sintes being awarded the British Women Pilots’ association’s Jean Lennox Bird pendant by Air Chief Marshal Sir Brian Burridge KCB